stefaneichert/OpenLidarToolbox/README.md

 for the respective operating system:

 1) Download the binaries for your operating system [here](https://www.whiteboxgeo.com/download-whiteboxtools/).
 2) Unzip the downloaded folder and put it somewhere safe, e.g. C:/mywhiteboxfolder/
+   > **!!!
+Important: Please make sure the path does not contain spaces or special characters**
-3) In Qgis, go to Settings / Options.
+4) In Qgis, go to Settings / Options.

 <pre>
 <img src="src/help/wbt1.jpg" alt="Options" width="500"/>